quodlibet/quodlibet/quodlibet/docs/guide/searching.rst

 The search terms can't use quotes (``"``), slashes (``/``), hashes (``#``), pipes (``|``), ampersands (``&``), or bangs (``!``); these characters have special meanings for advanced searches.
+If you need to search and match one of those special characters, you can use regex search which gives you the possibility to escape them, e.g.

+ * ``filename=/\/Music\/Alternative/``

 In QL 3.9 onwards, you can also use `!=` to search for things not equal::